Zemmoa: Appearances

 Zemmoa presented her new single "Soy Un Bombón" at the music Festival Axe Ceremonia 2023 at Bicentenario park among Rosalía, Travis Scott, Tokischa, M.I.A, Jamie XX, L'Impératrice and Julieta Venegas.

+Zemmoa had a show together with María Daniela y su Sonido Lasser and Fangoria (band) at the Palacio de los Deportes in Mexico City, November 28.
+2025.